Tiger Woods 'sore' and 'scraping it around' at the Open

 He made another bogey at the last, but quickly fronted up to discuss his plight with waiting reporters.

-Woods said he was off for immediate treatment on his back, but vowed he would return for Friday's round.
+Woods said he would seek immediate treatment on his back, but vowed he would return for Friday's round.
 "I'll be there," he said.

-He trails first-round leader JB Holmes 12 shots and is likely to be heading home early from Northern Ireland.
+He trails first-round leader JB Holmes by 12 shots and is likely to be heading home early from Northern Ireland.